hastihojabr/Numerical-Solution-to-Schrodinger-s-Equation/README.md

 ### Part 1 - Time-independent One-dimentional Schrodinger Equation
+1. Take ψ0 = 0 and choose ψ1 any small number.
+We took 0.001 for ψ1 in our simulation.
+2. Choose a trial energy En.
+3. Break ODE solver to 2 parts,right and left.Step ψl(x),which satisfies its boundary condition, in toward the right.
+Do this also for ψR.
+These to must reach the matching radius xmatch and satisfy this condition.
+In order to do so logarithmic derivative ψ′(x)/ψ(x) to be continuous.
+4. Normalize.
+5. Write a function that calculates the matching function ∆(E,x) as a function of energy and matching radius.
+This subroutine will be called by the bisection algorithm program to search for the energy at which ∆(E , x = 2) vanishes.
+6. Choose value of tolerance and search until ∆(E,x) changes in only fourth decimal place.
+7. Increase the value of the initial energy guess and search for excited states.

 ### Part 2 - Time-dependent One-dimentional Schrodinger Equation

 1. Choose an intial wave.
 The common choice is a Gaussian multiplied by a plane wave.